Henrys Lake: Recreation

-On the south shore on the lake, Henrys Lake State Park is a 585-acre state park off of US 20 near Goose Bay and the Henrys Lake Outlet with hiking trails, camping facilities and boat ramp.
+On the south shore on the lake, Henrys Lake State Park is a 585-acre state park off of U.S. 20 near Goose Bay and the Henrys Lake Outlet with hiking trails, camping facilities and boat ramp.
 Frome Park on the west shore of Henrys Lake is owned and operated by Fremont County.
 The park's limited facilities include a boat ramp and campsites, both of which are free.
 The South Shore Boat Access offers a boat ramp, primitive camping, fishing, and platform for wildlife viewing.

 The Continental Divide Trail skirts around Henry's Lake.
-Many north bound thru hikers opt out of this section when leaving Yellowstone National Park and entering the Centennial Mountain Range in Idaho.
+Many northbound through hikers opt out of this section when leaving Yellowstone National Park and entering the Centennial Mountain Range in Idaho.